taiwuchen/SENG438-Assignment-5-Group18/seng438-a5-Group-18.md

     The RDC does not provide confidence intervals, model fitting, or predictive analytics.
 It’s useful for accept/reject decisions but lacks deeper reliability insights.

 -   Binary Outcomes:
-    The method is limited to showing whether the system passes or fails for a specific MTTF — it doesn't help understand how to improve reliability or predict future failure trends.
+    The method is limited to showing whether the system passes or fails for a specific MTTF.
+It doesn't help understand how to improve reliability or predict future failure trends.

 -   Not Scalable for Large Datasets:
     With limited cell space and manual input, the RDC tool isn’t ideal for large scale software systems with hundreds of failures or time points.